Olian04/writing-an-interpreter-in-go/README.md

-# Writing An Interpreter In Rust
+# Writing An Interpreter In Go
-This repo documents my attempt at following the book [Writing An Interpreter In Go](https://interpreterbook.com/), but doing so in Rust.
+This repo documents my attempt at following the book [Writing An Interpreter In Go](https://interpreterbook.com/).

 ## The Language - Monkey